Legend of the Guardians: The Owls of Ga'Hoole: Plot

-When they return to the tree, Soren, Gylfie, Digger, and Twilight are initiated as new Guardians.
+Returning to the tree, Soren, Gylfie, Digger, and Twilight are initiated as new Guardians.
 Later, Soren tells the story to a group of owlets, revealing that Nyra is still out there and that Kludd's body was never retrieved.
-The film ends with the owls flying off into another storm.
+However, a shadowy owl with glowing red Pure One eyes, who resembles Kludd, is shown staring at Metal Beak's mask, implying that Kludd survived and he claims it and becomes the new Metal Beak.
+The owls flies off into another storm.